hudson-newey/My-Web/README.md

 Take controll of your internet

-Grathium Industries (c) 2019, will not be liable nor responsible for any actions for any users whilst using "My web"
+Hudson Newey (c) 2019, will not be liable nor responsible for any actions for any users whilst using "My web"